ZiangNiu6/ziangniu6.github.io/_pages/research.md

 2. Perform OT for two data matrix that need to be testing to the reference distribution;
 3. Plug them into any consistent test statistic, e.g. distance covariance, HSIC etc.

 Done!
 In step 1, one can choose any reference distribution and typical choices include uniform distribution, Gaussian distribution etc. Another question is when should we reject/accept the hypothesis?
 In other words, finding the cutoff is important.
-Previously, people often apply resampling-based or permutation-based to approximate the intractable limiting distribution (Often it is infinite sum of $\chi-$squared!), which requires heavy computation.
+Previously, people often apply resampling-based or permutation-based to approximate the intractable limiting distribution (Often it is infinite sum of $\chi$-squared!), which requires heavy computation.
 Another marvelous property for using OT-based test is, only a finite number of permutations are needed to guarantee both finite sample type-I error and power against alternative (asymptotically).

 High-dimensional causal inference with presence of unobserved confounding